MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-planning-guide.md

 Managing your endpoints, including cloud native endpoints, is an important task for all organizations.
 With cloud native endpoints, the management tools you use must manage the endpoints wherever they go.

-If you don't currently use a mobile device management (MDM) solution to manage your endpoints, or want to move to a Microsoft solution, then look at [Microsoft Endpoint Manager](/mem/endpoint-manager-overview).
+If you don't currently use a mobile device management (MDM) solution, or want to move to a Microsoft solution, then look at [Microsoft Endpoint Manager](/mem/endpoint-manager-overview).

 With Microsoft Endpoint Manager, you get the following endpoint management options: